 “Sustainability”=environment will support human life AND human aspirations indefinitely if an activity occurs?

-However, even a definition along these lines may not suffice. because even if our descendants did settle for something like the restricted “simple” lives our ancestors once lived as a model for sustainability, we still hit a rather large snag – population growth.
+However, even a definition along these lines may not suffice. because even if our descendants did settle for something like the restricted “simple” lives our ancestors once lived, as a model for sustainability, we still hit a rather large snag – population growth.

 We also know on the other hand that production and consumption (by definition), is what drives strong economies, and strong economies provide the economic surpluses that fund widespread educational & cultural opportunities, social welfare and old aged care, as well as driving technological innovation.
-We also have good evidence that families in economies that deliver these things become smaller, in part because parents (and in particular women) have more alternatives – and no longer need to rely on having many children to support them in old age.
+We also have good evidence that families in economies that deliver these things become smaller, in part because parents (and in particular women) have more economic options – and couples no longer need to rely on having many children to support them in old age.

 Conversely, it seems pretty clear that population pressure (as well as all the awful social fallout we know accompanies high population levels with low levels of economic development) would be made far worse by any attempt to seriously reduce consumption levels.

 In other words, we have to somehow reconcile three seemingly contradictory imperatives: any useful definition for “sustainability” invokes not only the need to protect and manage the natural environments that support us but also the need to maintain high levels of economic activity, because this, in turn, is required to support the third agenda of meeting long-term human needs and aspirations as well